Doctor of Philosophy

 Students supported by training grants may be subject to additional requirements and should discuss this with the Principal Investigator of that grant to determine whether there are grant-specific requirements.

-The qualifying examinations in CDE entail a three-part system emphasizing Biostatistics, Epidemiologic Methods, and the student’s chosen specialty area.
+The qualifying examinations in CDE entail a three-part system emphasizing biostatistics, epidemiologic methods, and the student’s chosen specialty area.
 The examination covering epidemiological methods includes both an in-class and a take-home portion.
 One faculty member is responsible for coordinating this examination, and the examination content is developed by the overall faculty.
-The specialty area examination is usually prepared in a tutorial with one or more faculty members.
+The specialty area examination is usually prepared in a tutorial with one or more faculty members the semester prior to the examination.

 In a number of courses, students gain actual experience with various aspects of research including preparation of a research grant, questionnaire design, preparation of a database for analysis, and analysis and interpretation of real data.
 In addition, doctoral students can gain research experience by working with faculty members on ongoing research studies prior to initiating dissertation research.